U.S.A.

 It's up to Dan to try and save Chris from Devon and his brotherhood from their evil grasp.

-This was an interesting film to watch and a neat story.
+Bottom line is that this was an interesting film to watch and a neat story.
 However, it is a bit stale and the ending is a little silly and obvious and the story is geared for young adults who enjoy reading books by R.L.
 Stine or Christopher Pike.

 There is a good message in the flick to people who are outsiders that never been in a cool crowd which explains that you don't need to join an IN group in order to belong.